-In the latest TV show ratings, two-thirds of NBC’s three-way Law & Order crossover led Thursday in the demo, with the SVU hour also copping the night’s largest audience.
+In the latest TV show ratings, the SVU portion of NBC’s three-way Law & Order crossover led Thursday in the demo and in total audience.

-Kicking off the crossover event — and pending adjustment due to some sportsball preemptions — Organized Crime is currently reporting 5.2 million total viewers (a best-since-series premiere audience) and a 0.6 demo rating (TVLine reader grade “A-“).
-SVU then delivered its second-largest audience since the Season 19 finale (5.8 million) and a 0.7 rating; reader grade “A-.”
-Closing things out, Law & Order hit a best-since-revival premiere audience (5.1 mil) and a 0.7 rating; reader grade “B+.”
+Kicking off the crossover event, Organized Crime drew 5 million total viewers per Nielsen finals (a best-since-series premiere audience) and a 0.6 demo rating (TVLine reader grade “A-“).
+SVU then delivered a one-year high in audience (5.5 million) and a 0.7 rating; reader grade “A-.”
+Closing things out, Law & Order hit a best-since-revival premiere audience (4.7 mil) and a 0.6 rating; reader grade “B+.”

-Over on ABC, leading out of the Celebrity Family Feud finale (4 mil/0.5), the pretty wonderful Norman Lear tribute special drew 3.1 mil/0.4.
+Over on ABC, leading out of the Celebrity Family Feud finale (3.7 mil/0.5), the pretty wonderful Norman Lear tribute special drew 2.7 mil/0.3.

 NEXT WEEK: Young Sheldon, Ghosts, Hell’s Kitchen, Welcome to Flatch, Call Me Kat and CSI: Vegas return, and So Help Me Todd premieres on CBS.